 Then, many people scoop up the natto and put it on top of hot white rice.
 Easy to prepare and healthy, this dish has seen an increase in popularity in the last few years.
 Please give natto a try if you have the chance.

 Gyoza dumplings originally came from China and are a beloved dish in Japan.
 These dumplings are made with a combination of ground pork, Chinese cabbage, green onions, chives and spices which are then encased in a thin flour wrapper.
 These dumplings are then cooked in one of three ways: grilling, steaming or boiling.

 Many Japanese style restaurants serve grilled gyoza in Japan.
-Once your gyoza is served, you can make your own dipping sauce by combining soy sauce, vinegar and chili oil.
+Once your gyoza is served, you can make your own dipping sauce by combining soy sauce, vinegar, and chili oil.
 Be careful with the chili sauce though, as it can be spicier than it seems, so add it sparingly at first.
-Now that your sauce is ready, dip the non-grilled side of the gyoza in the sauce and enjoy!
+Now that your sauce is ready, take one piece of gyoza with your chopsticks, dip its non-grilled side in the sauce and enjoy!

-Hitsumabushi, which is a famous dish from Nagoya, features grilled eel on a bed of rice served with a sweet sauce.
+Hitsumabushi, which is a famous dish from Nagoya, is grilled eel on a bed of rice served with a sweet sauce.
 Hitsumabushi is most commonly eaten in three different ways.

 The most popular way is to simply eat the dish as it is, with one's chopsticks, enjoying the taste of the eel on the rice itself.
 Many like to add spices (such as wasabi and green onions) and mix the parts together, which has a great, refreshing taste.
 The final step has you pour a cup of warm soup over the eel and rice, making the meat softer and further changing the flavors.

 Hitsumabushi is an excellent meal for someone that wants to try a wide variety of Japanese tastes and is sold in many different places throughout Japan now, though Nagoya is still the best place to try this dish.